-In accordance with new standards, the Company determines the level in the fair value hierarchy within which each fair value measurement falls in its entirety, based on the lowest level input that is significant to the fair value measurement in its entirety.
-In determining the appropriate levels, the Company performs an analysis of the assets and liabilities that are subject to the new standards at each reporting period end.
+The Company determines the level in the fair value hierarchy within which each fair value measurement falls in its entirety, based on the lowest level input that is significant to the fair value measurement in its entirety.
+In determining the appropriate levels, the Company performs an analysis of the assets and liabilities at each reporting period end.

 Money market funds are the only financial instrument that is measured and recorded at fair value on the Company's balance sheet on a recurring basis.
-The following table presents money market funds at their level within the fair value hierarchy at December 31, 2009.
+The following table presents money market funds at their level within the fair value hierarchy at December 31, 2010 and 2009.

-Total L evel 1 L evel 2 Lev vel 3

-December 31, 2009:

-Money market funds \$ 25,000 \$ 25,000 \$ \$
+Total Le Level 1 Level 2 Level 3 December 31, 2010: Money market funds \$ 1,601,006 \$ 1,601,006 \$ \$ December 31, 2009: Money market funds \$ 25,000 \$ 25,000 \$ \$